 - An agreement to enter into a more comprehensive binding contract at a later time after further negotiations (covering specific aspects such as consequences of default).

 Is it a Legally Binding Document?

-An MOU should specifically address whether it is intended to be a legally binding document or not.
-Failing such specificity, a costly disagreement may arise as to whether it is legally binding and enforceable.
-Absent a clause stating that the MOU is not legally binding, if the MOU satisfies the formal requirements of a contract and it can be proven that the parties intended to be legally bound by the agreement, then it may be considered enforceable by law (regardless of whether the parties have called the agreement a “Contract” or a “Memorandum of Understanding”).
+If you do not include a clause stating that the MOU is not legally binding, you could run into trouble.
+That is if the MOU satisfies the formal requirements of a contract and it can be proven that the parties intended to be legally bound by the agreement, then it may be considered enforceable by law (regardless of whether the parties have called the agreement a “Contract” or a “Memorandum of Understanding”).

 Contents of a MOU:

 An MOU may set out a number of basic elements or an arrangement which might include (but is not limited to):

 - the common goal or objective of the arrangement;